cleskowsky/cleskowsky.github.io/work.md

           * What happened?
           * What we're doing to make sure it doesn't happen again?

+# Tech Leads

+* [Tom's learnings after becoming a tech lead](https://tomgamon.com/posts/things-i-have-learned-new-tech-lead/): I like these.
+I bet he was feeling like an imposter for quite awhile before coming to these insights.
+Going from an individual contributor to a leader can be a bumpy road ...

 # Security

 * Input validation (Anti-corruption layer)